Fubs/reddit-uncensored/README.md

 However doing that will cause the extension to be removed after the browser is closed.
 You can install it persistently but only on the developer edition of firefox.

-To install it persistnently in the developer edition, you must first set `xpinstall.signatures.required` to `false` in `about:config`.
+To install it persistently in the developer edition, you must first set `xpinstall.signatures.required` to `false` in `about:config`.
 Then you can run

 ```bash
 pnpm run pack:firefox